'I Just Grabbed Him Enough To Drop Him': Boxer Subdues Suspected Bank Robber

 SEWICKLEY BOROUGH (KDKA) — Crime isn’t common in Sewickley Borough, but on Monday afternoon, police were called over reports of a bank robbery.

 Around 1 p.m., police said Stephen Mattie, 58, allegedly robbed the Northwest Savings Bank on Beaver Street.
-He approached the teller and demanded money, then took off.
+He approached the teller, demanded money and took off.
 What Mattie didn’t expect to come face to face with after that was a boxer.

 “I just grabbed him enough to drop him,” said Jaryd Boyer.